E6001 Middle Forge Junction 26 September 2009

 On 4 November 2006, 73129 waits to depart from Toddington station, on the Gloucestershire Warwickshire Railway with the 13:02 service to Winchcombe, during the line's Diesel Gala.
 The newly opened footbridge contrasts slightly with the station building and old brick built road bridge.
 Note that despite the gala being in progress, maintenance work still goes on, with volunteers at work just under the bridge.

-73129 Greet 5 November 2006
+73129 Winchcombe 5 November 2006

-73129 is glimpsed through the trees as it leaves Winchcombe and passes Greet with the 11:05 freight to Toddington on 5 November 2006, during the Gloucestershire Warwickshire Railway's Diesel Gala.
+73129 is glimpsed through the trees as it leaves Winchcombe with the 11:05 freight to Toddington on 5 November 2006, during the Gloucestershire Warwickshire Railway's Diesel Gala.
 To make the most of the surroundings this was taken on a 24mm lens (38mm equivalent), the least used of my quartet of lenses.
 Also rarely used for railway photography, a polarizing filter was used to bring out the very faint high clouds against the blue sky.

 73129 Didbrook 31 March 2007